gvwilson/thirdbit/src/fiction/cloudherd/index.md

 "Was there anything else?"
 Indy asked.

-The front door banged open before he could answer.
+The front door banged open before he could reply.
 Aft strode in and glared at Indy.
 "What in the underhells do you think you're doing?" he demanded.